ainderew/online-school-system/README.md

 1. An enrollment "code" is set to keep unwanted users from accessing the enrollment form.
 2. Students then fill out a form regarding the enrollment.
-3. Data is processed by NodeJS Assigning students to their classes based on their year level.
+3. Data is processed in NodeJS Assigning students to their classes based on their year level.

 </details>